Segal–Bargmann space: The Segal–Bargmann transform

 This inversion formula may be understood as saying that the position "wave function" f may be obtained from the phase-space "wave function" Bf by integrating out the momentum variables.
 This is to be contrasted to the Wigner function, where the position probability density is obtained from the phase space (quasi-)probability density by integrating out the momentum variables.

 Generalizations

 There are various generalizations of the Segal–Bargmann space and transform.
 In one of these, the role of the configuration space $\R^n$ is played by the group manifold of a compact Lie group, such as SU(N).
 The role of the phase space $\Complex^n$ is then played by the complexification of the compact Lie group, such as $\operatorname{SL}(N, \Complex)$ in the case of SU(N).
 The various Gaussians appearing in the ordinary Segal–Bargmann space and transform are replaced by heat kernels.
-This generalized Segal–Bargmann transform could be applied, for example, to the rotational degrees of freedom of a rigid body, where the configuration space is the compact Lie groups SO(3).
+This generalized Segal–Bargmann transform could be applied, for example, to the rotational degrees of freedom of a rigid body, where the configuration space is the compact Lie group SO(3).

 This generalized Segal–Bargmann transform gives rise to a system of coherent states, known as heat kernel coherent states.
 These have been used widely in the literature on loop quantum gravity.